whaakman/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/deployment-guide.md

 ### <a name="d98edcd3-f2a1-49f7-b26a-07448ceb60ca"></a>Configureren van de Azure uitgebreide controle-extensie voor SAP

-Wanneer u de virtuele machine hebt voorbereid, zoals beschreven in [implementatiescenario's van virtuele machines voor SAP op Azure][deployment-guide-3], de Azure VM-Agent is geïnstalleerd op de virtuele machine.
-De volgende stap is het implementeren van de Azure uitgebreide controle-extensie voor SAP, die beschikbaar in de opslagplaats van de Azure-extensie in de globale Azure-datacenters is.
-Zie voor meer informatie, [Azure Virtual Machines planning en implementatie van SAP NetWeaver][planning-guide-9.1].
+Wanneer u de virtuele machine hebt voorbereid, zoals beschreven in [implementatiescenario's van virtuele machines voor SAP op Azure][deployment-guide-3], the Azure VM Agent is installed on the virtual machine.
+The next step is to deploy the Azure Enhanced Monitoring Extension for SAP, which is available in the Azure Extension Repository in the global Azure datacenters.
+For more information, see [Azure Virtual Machines planning and implementation for SAP NetWeaver][planning-guide-9.1].

 U kunt PowerShell of Azure CLI installeren en configureren van de Azure uitgebreide controle-extensie voor SAP.
 Zie de extensie installeren op een Windows- of Linux-VM met behulp van een Windows-machine [Azure PowerShell][deployment-guide-4.5.1].
-Zie de extensie installeren op een Linux-VM te maken met een Linux-bureaublad [Azure CLI][deployment-guide-4.5.2].
+To install the extension on a Linux VM by using a Linux desktop, see [Azure CLI][deployment-guide-4.5.2].

 #### <a name="987cf279-d713-4b4c-8143-6b11589bb9d4"></a>Azure PowerShell voor Linux en Windows-VM 's